Instant Pot Loaded Potato Soupjump to recipe

 - 1/2 pound of bacon, diced

-- 3 pounds baby gold potatoes, roughly chopped
+- 3 pounds baby gold potatoes, peeled and roughly chopped

 - 32 ounces chicken broth